[this text is hidden]

 While we are not accessibility experts, we can attempt to assist you in the remediation of your documents if they are to be used within Canvas.
 Request an appointment with TMI.

 The District’s IT Services & Support department also provides resources for the creation of accessible documents in Microsoft Office and Adobe Acrobat.

 Creating your own video content to establish your instructional presence is typically the norm these days, and the best way to have your videos made available in Canvas AND be captioned automatically has never been easier.
 It is important to note that instructors should always review auto-generated captions for accuracy.

 Canvas Studio is a video creation and engagement tool that allows instructors and students to actively create and collaborate through video and audio media.
 Studio is built into Canvas, and also allows instructors to easily review and edit auto-generated captions.
 It is available in several course tools, and can be used for a variety of purposes, including a simple presentation, interactive assessment, collaborative discussion, and more.
-Video can be recorded from a webcam or a screen capture (or both!), or uploaded from an existing file.
+Video can be recorded from a webcam or a screen capture (or both!) or uploaded as an existing file.
 Canvas Studio has unlimited storage for hosted videos.

 General Assistance with Accessibility

 There are a great many resources available to faculty in learning about accessibility compliance.
 The CCC system has also made brief self-paced trainings available via the Vision Resource Center and self-paced courses via Canvas.
 All employees of the District are encouraged to explore these valuable resources.